ameli/imate/docs/source/tutorials/install.rst

 |repo-size|

-Get the source code of |project| from the Github repository by
+Get the source code of |project| from the GitHub repository by

 .. prompt:: bash